soxueren/atsd/installation/cloudera.md

 </property>
 ```

-Similarly, enable `hbase.rpc.protection` property on the HBase cluster:
+Similarly, enable the `hbase.rpc.protection` property on the HBase cluster:

 ![](images/rpc-hbase.png)